cytoscape/py4cytoscape/doc/index.rst

 -------------

-py4cytoscape is free software; you can redistribute it and/or modify it under the terms of the license_.
+py4cytoscape is free software; you can redistribute it and/or modify it under the terms of the :ref:`license`.
 We welcome contributions.
 Join us on `GitHub <https://github.com/bdemchak/py4cytoscape>`_.

 History
 -------